howeller/CjsFun/README.md

 	*	Resets transformation point to 0,0.
 	*	Required when extending this module

+replay
+	*	Built in replay event callback.
+	*	Tells main timeline to gotoAndPlay(0) and calls resetAllMc()

 resetAllMc
 	*	For timeline replay events.
 	*	Resets all MovieClip positions and opacity to original positions.